Error-331/code_tests/docs/bible/links.md

 Written with His Fingers - August 7 (The Commandments were written in sand so that they could be easily erased by the grace of God.
 In Christ, our sins are easily washed away);

 Sin no More - August 8 (How could we ever go back to sin after seeing the cross?
 Such a thought is loathsome);

+The Light of the World - August 9 (It is in the darkness of the Law that we see the light of the Savior);

+The Appointment - August 10 (John 8:31-32);